Families receiving a Disabled Child Benefit are eligible to apply for a permit to employ a foreign worker to care for

 Extending a Permit

 - Permits are valid for 3 years from the date of issue and then must be renewed.

 - Requests to extend the permit are granted for a maximum period of extension without the need for additional testing under the following two conditions:

 - The child is eligible for the disabled child benefit at a rate of at least 100%.

 - An affidavit confirming that the child is not living in an institution was attached to the request.

 Financial estimates prior to the end of a transaction

 - When the employment relationship between the patient and the foreign care worker ends, the employee is entitled to financial compensation and other rights, which may amount to a significant amount of money, even if the employment period is shortened.
 It is recommended that the family make arrangements to avoid those circumstances through appropriate financial preparations such as saving money in advance for future payments requirements.
 For more information see Rights of a Foreign Worker whose Employer Terminated or the Patient was Hospitalized or Died.

 - The foreign worker may only be employed in nursing care, and only for the types of work defined in the work contract as indicated in the employment permit.

-- The foreign worker's passport must be valid for at least 18 months.
+- Make sure that the foreign worker's passport is valid for at least 18 months.

 - For a comprehensive categorized listing of aid organizations offering assistance and support for people with disabilities, click here.